 1957 19 May v Switzerland

 1958 Change (WC v Yugoslavia)

 A new crest was introduced around 1953 to replace the old version.

 Once again the British Championship acted as a qualifiying competition for the 1954 World Cup in Switzerland but this time, the Scottish FA accepted qualification as runners-up.
 This was, however, the limit of the SFA's commitment to the tournament.
 A playing squad of 13 (out of a maximum of 22) was vastly outnumbered by SFA officials and their wives.
 After a 0-1 defeat by Austria, Scotland's manager, Andy Beattie, resigned hours before his team faced reigning champions, Uruguay, who thrashed the Scottish team, 7-0.

-The only time that a change kit would have been needed between 1953 and 1955 was when Scotland met Yugoslavia in Belgrade on 15 May but it has not been possible to corroborate this.
+The first time that a change kit was needed between was on 15 May 1955 when Scotland met Yugoslavia in Belgrade.
 White sleeves were worn in the friendly at Hampden against Hungary, presumably for the benefit of newsreel audiences, Hungary's dark red shirts otherwise being indistinguishable from Scotland's navy on black and white film.